gzussa/javacodegen/README.md

 AVACODEGEN Version 0.0.1
 ```

 You can also get the version of a specific plugin (as named in the plugin list).
-For example, If we want to know what version of the **template** plugin, we just need to do the following:
+For example, If we want to know the version of the **template** plugin, we just need to do the following:

 ```
 > java -jar javacodegen.jar -v -p template